PENA98/chronos-app/README.md

 # Chronos
-A simple Collection tracker app for skills demonstration for Code Éxitos I named my app Chronos like the Greek god of time Chronos
+A simple Collection tracker app for skills demonstration for Code Éxitos I named my app like the Greek god of time "Chronos"